leonbreedt/xmapper/README.txt

 No guarantees that it compiles, or even, works.

-* In memory, pretty plain C# objects, annotated with DataContract/DataMember so protobuf-net works.
-XSerializable/XRequired/XOptional to annotate members which should be XML visible.
+* In memory, pretty plain C# objects, annotated with DataContract/DataMember.
+These attributes are used for both protobuf-net and XML serialization.
-  Open question: Should we just use [DataContract/DataMember]?
-Problem is if we need to customize XML attr/element name, but arguably this framework is for new from-scratch formats only so the convention of PropertyName/TypeName should suffice?

 * Seperate class for serialization/deserialization, keepin' it POCO.